luca-s/mpi-master-slave/README.rst

             This is the core of my application, keep starting slaves as long as there is work to do
             """
+            #

-            # let's pretend this is our work queue
+            # let's prepare our work queue.
+This can be built at initialization time
+            # but it can also be added later as more work become available
+            #
             for i in range(tasks):
-                # 'data' will be passed to the slave
+                # 'data' will be passed to the slave and can be anything
                 self.work_queue.add_work(data=('Do task', i))

             #